Redefining Cooking Through Smart Simplicity.

 Diet Tags

-When dietary needs are visibly and consistently labeled, users can quickly assess what works for them—reducing uncertainty, saving time, and making every recipe feel more accessible.
+When dietary needs are visibly and consistently labeled, users can quickly assess what works for them—enhancing clarity, saving time, and making every recipe feel more accessible.
+Without clear dietary tags, users risk choosing recipes that conflict with their restrictions, potentially leading to health concerns or a loss of trust in the app.

 DESIGN